 Whether you’re too busy, trying to lose weight or are just not genuinely hungry, there’s really no good reason to skip breakfast.
-In fact, new research has found that not eating breakfast may actually increase an overweight woman’s risk of getting diabetes.
+In fact, new research has found that not eating breakfast may actually increase a woman’s risk of getting (1) diabetes.

 When women skipped the morning meal, they experienced insulin resistance, a condition in which a person requires more insulin to bring their blood sugar into a normal range, explained lead researcher Dr. Elizabeth Thomas, an instructor of medicine at the University of Colorado.

 This insulin resistance was short-term in the study, but when the condition is chronic, it is a risk factor for diabetes.
 “Eating a healthy breakfast is probably beneficial,” Thomas said.
 “It may not only help you control your weight but avoid diabetes.”